romalap/lychee/README.md

 ### Deployment flow

-GitHub push webhook to Jenkins.
+With new commit GitHub push webhook to Jenkins.
 Jenkins runs a job, which downloads new build from git "lychee".
 Job builds docker image and pushes to docker registry.
-Triger runs next job, which deploys new image to the node.
+Triger runs next job, which deploy new image to the node.
-If build or push or deploy is failed,then nofitication will be send to Slack.

 ### Rollback flow description

 Jenkins deploy job checks connection to the web application.
-If site is unreacheble, previous docker image will be redeployd.
+If application is unreacheble, previous docker image will be redeployd.

 ## Links